Sen. McCain’s farewell carries message for Trump

 Obama admitted to a “certain surprise” when McCain called to ask him to speak at his service, but said he came to realize it demonstrated the senator’s disdain for self-pity, largeness of spirit and mischievous streak.

-“After all,” Obama said, “what better way to get a last laugh than to make George and I say nice things about him to a national audience?,” provoking laughter that echoed through the cathedral’s majestic nave.
+“After all,” Obama said, “what better way to get a last laugh than to make George and I say nice things about him to a national audience?” provoking laughter that echoed through the cathedral’s majestic nave.

 The former president noted that despite their differences, he and McCain shared a commitment to overhauling immigration and campaign finance laws, and he praised the senator for his fidelity to American principles like the rule of law and a free press.